ccparram/authentication-server/README.md

 ## Authetication Server API
-This page represents the latest published version of Authetication Server API
+This page represents the latest published version of Authetication Server API.

+The project can be downloaded from https://github.com/ccparram/authentication-server

 #### Install project